UUDigitalHumanitieslab/gretel/README.md

   * Set BaseX variables (machine names, port numbers, password and username)
 5. Install [composer](https://getcomposer.org/) to be able to install PHP dependencies.
 6. Enable the rewrite module (e.g. `sudo a2enmod rewrite && sudo systemctl restart apache2`).
+7. Set `AllowOverride` to `All` to allow `.htaccess` to set the settings for the rewrite module.
-6. Run `npm run build` to compile all the dependencies.
+8. Run `npm run build` to compile all the dependencies.
-7. Make sure `tmp` and `log` folders exist in the root and can be accessed by Apache.
+9. Make sure `tmp` and `log` folders exist in the root and can be accessed by Apache.

 ## Notes for users